sectrs-acai/shrinkwrap/documentation/userguide/config.rst

 ******

-Macros are placeholders that can be specified in various parts of a config yaml file, which are substituted ("resolved") with information that is only known and build-time or run-time.
+Macros are placeholders that can be specified in various parts of a config yaml file, which are substituted ("resolved") with information that is only known at build-time or run-time.
 There are specific rules about which macros can be used in which parts of the config, and about the order in which they get substituted.